langflow-ai/langflow/docs/docs/Configuration/configuration-objects.md

 ---
-title: Langflow Objects
+title: Langflow objects
-sidebar_position: 1
 slug: /configuration-objects
 ---

-In Langflow, the Data and Message objects serve as structured, functional, representations of data that enhance the capabilities and reliability of the platform.
+In Langflow, the Data and Message objects are Pydantic models that serve as structured, functional representations of data.

 ## Data object